RobertTalbert/calculus/course-documentation/Not-another-syllabus.md

 Finally, there is ongoing work outside the flow of class meetings, such as online homework and application/extension problems.

-**Student expectations:** The hybrid structure of the course together with the unpredictable nature of the ongoing pandemic
+**Student expectations:** All students in the course are expected to do the following:

+- **Check email, Blackboard announcements, and Campuswire posts at least once a day** --- preferably more often for information, hints, questions, and engagement opportunities.
+Especially, given the unpredictable nature of the ongoing pandemic, it's imperative that you stay

 ---